ProfessorQu/Rust-Snake/README.md

 # Rust-Snake
 A Rust implementation of snake using Raylib.
-Has a few algorithms to play snake.
+Has a few algorithms to play snake.<br>
 <img src="images/image.png" height=200 /> <img src="https://www.freecodecamp.org/news/content/images/2021/01/rust-mascot.png" height=200 />

 ## A*